Crisnm/Threat-Hunting/README.md

 - Contribute: Have insights or new hunting techniques?
 Feel free to contribute!

 # Contributions
-We welcome contributions!
+I welcome contributions!
 If you have hunting queries, tools, methodologies, or case studies to share, check out our Contributing Guidelines (coming soon).

 # Stay Updated
 Cyber threats evolve daily.
 Follow this repository to stay ahead with the latest threat hunting techniques, playbooks, and case studies.